johnwcowan/r7rs-work/ProcessesCowan.md

 Very preliminary version of a high-level process management library.
-It's based somewhat on the Python 3 subprocess module.
+It's based to some degree on the Python 3 subprocess module.

 ## Issues